Unfun: Reception

 Reviewers were receptive to the album's sound.
-Jim Testa of Trouser Press wrote that the album served as a "rousing alternative to the testosterone-fueled thrash of '80s hardcore, proving that catchy pop-punk could provide the same intensity of feeling and spirit".
+Jim Testa of Trouser Press wrote that the album served as a "rousing alternative to the testosterone-fueled thrash of '80s hardcore, proving that catchy pop-punk could provide the same intensity of feeling and spirit."
 Kelso Jacks of CMJ New Music Report noted that the album's "pop hooks melded with a coursing intensity.
-That Combination allowed Jawbreaker to spit and kick while still artfully wearing its heart on its sleeve".
-Seattle Post-Intelligencer's Charlie Doherty said throughout Unfun, the listener "hear[s] Jawbreaker’s raw and hard-driving sound, and for most tracks, it makes for memorable material".
-Pitchfork contributor Brian wrote that the alum shows the band's "conviction that punk could open up to pop while staying hardcore [as it] burns more urgently than ever, in the retrospective light of futility".
-Reviewing the remaster, Punknews.org staff writer Brian Shultz said it "seems to add a little more 'pop' to the overall mix; the percussive nuances are more distinct as well".
-Writing in 2018, Givony praised the production as it enabled the band to begin "approximating the band they would become" on subsequent releases.
+That combination allowed Jawbreaker to spit and kick while still artfully wearing its heart on its sleeve".
+Seattle Post-Intelligencer's Charlie Doherty said throughout Unfun, the listener "hear[s] Jawbreaker’s raw and hard-driving sound, and for most tracks, it makes for memorable material."
+Author Barry M. Prickett, writing in MusicHound Rock: The Essential Album Guide (1999), saw Unfun as the best entry point for new fans and cautioned any readers that played music to quit, "because you know you’ll never equal it, much less top it."
+Pitchfork contributor Brian wrote that the album shows the band's "conviction that punk could open up to pop while staying hardcore [as it] burns more urgently than ever, in the retrospective light of futility."
+Reviewing the remaster, Punknews.org staff writer Brian Shultz said it "seems to add a little more 'pop' to the overall mix; the percussive nuances are more distinct as well."
+Writing in 2018, Givony praised the production as it enabled the band to begin inching towards the act they would evolve into on subsequent releases.

 Critics also praised Schwarzenbach's lyrics.
 Andy Greenwald, author of Nothing Feels Good: Punk Rock, Teenagers, and Emo (2003), felt that the lyricism had made Jawbreaker stand out from their North Californian peers.
-AllMusic reviewer Mike DaRonco wrote that the band "provides fitting background [music] to the personal side that they're not afraid to show".
-Record Collector wrtier Mischa Pearlman called it the band's "most straightforward" release, "yet still displays the fierce intelligence that elevated the band above the majority – if not all – of their punk contemporaries".
-Michael Nelson of Stereogum said the songs were "almost universally miserable, but the lyrics were so specific and quotably clever that they proved more validating than depressing, while the arrangements [...] were positively cathartic".
-Treble wrtier Ernest Simpson said that if he had heard Schwarzenbach's "thoughtful lyrics paired with the powerhouse trio’s unpredictable and juggernaut song structures [earlier in his life], my head would have exploded".
+AllMusic reviewer Mike DaRonco wrote that the band "provides fitting background [music] to the personal side that they're not afraid to show."
+Record Collector writer Mischa Pearlman called it the band's "most straightforward" release, "yet still displays the fierce intelligence that elevated the band above the majority – if not all – of their punk contemporaries."
+Michael Nelson of Stereogum said the songs were "almost universally miserable, but the lyrics were so specific and quotably clever that they proved more validating than depressing, while the arrangements [...] were positively cathartic."
+Treble writer Ernest Simpson said that if he had heard Schwarzenbach's "thoughtful lyrics paired with the powerhouse trio's unpredictable and juggernaut song structures [earlier in his life], my head would have exploded."